sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 Sparkle 2 supports [sandboxed applications](/documentation/sandboxing) via integration of XPC Services.
 Note using the XPC Services are only required for sandboxed applications, which Sparkle 1 didn't support.

+If you are migrating from earlier alpha versions of Sparkle 2, you may find that some of the XPC Services are now optional and re-signing the services may not be necessary.
+Please read the updated [sandboxing guide](/documentation/sandboxing) for more information.

 If you use package (pkg) based updates, please see [Package Updates](/documentation/package-updates) for migration notes.
 In particular, your appcast items may need to include an appropriate installation type to help Sparkle decide if authorization is needed before starting the installer.

 Sparkle 2 enhances support for [major upgrades](/documentation/publishing#Major-upgrades).